 As part of environmental management the MLM has a licensed authorized landfill site, Jane Furse landfill site.
-However, livestock management and control is a key problem within MLM.The is a lack of fences in some crop farming areas and along main roads, which results in wandering livestock.
+However, livestock management and control is a key problem within MLM.
+There is a lack of fences in some crop farming areas and along main roads, which results in wandering livestock.
 These livestock damage crops and cause vehicle accidents along Makhuduthamaga main roads.
 To worsen the challenge is that some of the communities destroy or steal fence in areas that was erected.
 The Municipality has a promulgated Waste Management By-law.
-The municipality has also adopted the Integrated Waste Management Plan (IWMP) in the 2019/20 financial year.
+The municipality is reviewing Integrated Waste Management Plan (IWMP) with help of the LEDET and it will be adopted in the 2024/2025 financial year.